ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 categories: ["Data", "Visualization", "Python", "d3.js"]
 ---
 ## Data
 It's hard to find well detailed data about the Real Estate market in Spain.
-Usually the data prices are only for houses (not car parks, offices nor sites) and the municipality isminimun territorial entity of any property data.
+Usually the data prices are only for houses (not car parks, offices nor sites) and the municipality is minimum territorial entity of any property data.

 The city of Madrid, for example, is a municipality.

 No data for garages.
 No real estate data prices for districts or neighbourhoods of Madrid found.

-[idealista.com][idealista] is the leader of the real estate online marketplace in Spain.
+[idealista.com][idealista] is the leader of the real estate on-line marketplace in Spain.
 They offer [some data][idealista-prices] and a limited [API][idealista-api].

 Poor information.